 When embarking on a long-term backpacking trip, one of the most essential items to purchase is travel insurance.
 The insurance market is swamped with different products and with a lot of them aimed at different types of travellers, it can be overwhelming to understand which policy to buy.
-Having gone on backpacking trips for over a decade now, I want to break down what I think the most important aspects of a travel insurance policy are and determine what the best travel insurance for backpackers is.
+Having gone on backpacking trips for over a decade now, I want to break down what I think the most important aspects of a travel insurance policy are and determine what the best travel insurance for backpacking Europe is.

 Should backpackers have travel insurance?

 For a lot of backpackers setting off on their first trip, the perceived cost of a travel insurance policy can often make them doubt whether it’s a worthwhile purchase.
 After all, a month-long travel insurance policy could mean several extra nights in Eastern Europe or a splurge dinner at a nice restaurant!

 It is important, however, to consider the potential cost of not having a travel insurance policy in certain countries!
 If you plan on hiking in remote areas and something goes wrong, then the cost of getting airlifted out could be astronomical.
 Similarly, if your laptop gets stolen, then the cost of the travel insurance premium will be nothing compared to buying a new notebook!

 Therefore, for all backpacking trips that I have taken, I have always bought a travel insurance policy and recommend other backpackers do the same.
 The only situation where buying a travel insurance policy might not be necessary is if you’re already covered by your credit card or a different policy.
 However, in these situations, it’s worth investigating what exactly the policy covers and decide whether you need any additional cover.